Security Incident Reports: DDoS and TYPO3

 Amplification Attacks: When Servers Become Amplifiers

-In amplification attacks (also known as reflection attacks), attackers abuse third-party servers to act as amplifiers.
-The mechanism:
+In amplification attacks (also known as reflection attacks), attackers abuse third-party servers as amplifiers.
+The mechanism works like this:

-2. The server responds to the apparent sender with a significantly larger volume of data.
+2. The server replies to the apparent sender with a far larger volume of data.

-3. The victim is flooded with responses they never requested.
+3. The victim is flooded with responses it never requested.

-The Amplification Factor describes the amplification ratio: some protocols multiply the traffic by 500 times or more.
-With 100 Mbps of bandwidth, an attack exceeding 50 Gbps can be generated.
+The amplification factor captures this ratio: some protocols multiply the traffic 500-fold or more.
+With just 100 Mbps of bandwidth, an attacker can generate an attack exceeding 50 Gbps.

-1. Self-assessment: Are vulnerable services active within your own infrastructure?
-Are your own systems potentially acting as reflectors?
+1. Self-assessment: Are vulnerable services running in your own infrastructure?
+Could your systems be acting as reflectors?

-2. Threat Intelligence: Which known vulnerabilities are currently being exploited globally – and is there a need for action?
+2. Threat intelligence: Which known vulnerabilities are being exploited globally right now, and is action required?

 Protocol/PortCVEAmplification FactorDescription